Earth radius: Derived quantities: diameter, circumference, arc-length, area, volume

 Earth's circumference equals the perimeter length.
-The equatorial circumference is simply the circle perimeter: Ce=2πa, in terms of the equatorial radius, a.
-The polar circumference equals Cp=4mp, four times the quarter meridian mp=aE(e), where the polar radius b enters via the eccentricity, e=(1−b2/a2)0.5; see Ellipse#Circumference for details.
+The equatorial circumference is simply the circle perimeter: Ce = 2πa, in terms of the equatorial radius a:

+The polar circumference equals Cp = 4mp, four times the quarter meridian mp = aE(e):

+The polar radius b enters via the eccentricity e = (1 − b2/a2)0.5; see Ellipse#Circumference for details.

 Arc length of more general surface curves, such as meridian arcs and geodesics, can also be derived from Earth's equatorial and polar radii.

 Likewise for surface area, either based on a map projection or a geodesic polygon.